 All buildings on Carleton University's campus are linked by well-lit tunnels open all day, year round.
 Accessibility information on all buildings is listed on the Campus Map.
 Carleton University also offers an Accessibility Guide for its students.

 OC Transpo is comprised of buses, and a rail system called O-Trains.
 Full-time students at the Carleton University receive a discounted pass that can be used on all OC Transpo transit systems called the Universal Transit Pass (U-Pass), included in their tuition.
 Routes and maps are provided for each of the OC Transpo options.

 The OC Transpo buses and O-Trains offer accessible transit services including low-floors and next stop announcement system.

 The OC Transpo offers the Support Person and Attendants which allows users of the transit system who require a support person to have this person travel with them at no additional cost.
-Persons interested in the support person and attendants program must fill out the application form.
+Persons interested in the support person and attendants program can find more information on their website.

 Para Transpo is a service that provides door-to-door accessible transit for persons who are unable to take conventional transit due to a disability.
 The OC Transpo has established eligibility guidelines for the use of Para Transpo.
 Persons seeking to use Para Transpo must submit an application form signed by a health practitioner.

 Carleton University offers many different Undergraduate Programs to their student population.

 Health and Counselling Services